VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Circuits Ⅲ

   This class was an absolute dumpster fire.
-The prof is by far the worst I've had my entire time at UNHell.
+The prof is by far the worst I've had my entire time at UNL.
 He made crazy assumptions about the prior knowledge of students, dove *way* to deep into semiconductor physics instead of how to actually use them, miserably failed to explain things, assigned homework that was insanely long, gave tests that were more a test of what you had written on your allowed cheat-sheet, and at one point even told the class a test was going to be over the wrong thing- making it so that he had to give a make-up test.
 He was also just kind of unpersonable and unwelcoming.
 While my experience was already horrible, I had friends that had far worse.
 I still don't understand how to use transistors in a circuit very well, and if anything I think this class made that situation worse.
 If I were rating my classes out of 10, this one would get a negative score.

 * Linear Algebra